outlyerapp/integrations/sensu/README.md

 The schemes can be optionally added to your `/etc/sensu/conf.d/outlyer.json` configuration file to define a list of filters and templates for the different metrics being sent from your Sensu Graphite metric checks.

-If not filter matches, it will send the metric name as-is, truncating to the last 80 characters of the metric name if its longer than 80 characters.
+If no schemes are provided, it will send the metric name as-is, truncating to the last 80 characters of the metric name if its longer than 80 characters.
+However if schemes is provided and no filter match is found for the metric, the handler will only return the `service.status` metric with a status code of 3 (UNKNOWN) so you can easily setup alerts in Outlyer to let you know if the handler is dropping metrics for your checks if the metric parsing is not setup correctly.

 The schemes is an array of scheme objects, which include a filter property and template as below: